RootCNC/Root_4_Lite/docs/Assembly-Guide.md

 ### Y Axis Sections
 <img src="https://raw.githubusercontent.com/RootCNC/Root_4_Lite/main/Media/yaxis_sections.png" width="600">

-> Note:  If you intend to mount endstop switches at the front of the Y rails, or include wiring for future accessories, remember to run your shielded cable through the box section rails and Y axis boxmounts BEFORE assembly.
+> Note If you intend to mount endstop switches at the front of the Y rails, or include wiring for future accessories, remember to run your shielded cable through the box section rails and Y axis boxmounts BEFORE assembly.
 {.is-info}

 Check the 4 box section lengths against the sizing spreadsheet for your planned build.
 Make sure each end is filed slightly to take the off the edges and corners that will be inserted into the 3D printed Y Axis boxmount.
 The Y axis rails will fit approx. 20mm inside each Y boxmount – do a pre-assembly check that the each rail with the 2 boxmounts attached will locate correctly on the baseboard holes.
 Lightly mark each rail 20mm in from the end to ensure proper seating.
 Using a mallet or wood block and hammer, knock the rail into each Y axis boxmount.

+Don’t mount the Y rails just yet – its best to assemble a carriage onto each rail before you mount rails to the baseboard.
+Video reference:  R4L Part two [Link](https://www.youtube.com/watch?v=-5PmiW85Cyw&t=618s) 8:47 onwards

 #### Y Axis Video Reference
 TBD